-Both Mather and Stony Brook strongly support Resident research and scholarly activity.
+Both Mather and Northwell Health strongly support resident research and scholarly activity.
 During their training, residents are required to complete both a scholarly project (laboratory research, clinical research, the analysis of disease processes, imaging techniques, or practice management issues) as well as a QI project, both under faculty supervision.

-Residents are provided with 12 weeks free of clinical duty (protected time) spread out over the four years of training for research.
-Dr. Dunkin will set guidelines and due dates throughout this time to ensure projects are advancing at an appropriate rate.
-Residents will have full access to support from both Mather and Stony Brook – including access to medical physicists, radiologic equipment, and consultation of biostatistics in the department of preventive medicine.
+Residents will have full access to support from both Mather and Northwell Health – including access to medical physicists, radiologic equipment, and consultation of biostatistics in the department of preventive medicine.

 The results of all scholarly projects are required to be either published or presented before graduation.
 All residents will present their findings to their peers at the Program’s Resident Research Fair during their senior year.
 Residents will also partake in local and national “research days” where projects will be evaluated by physicians of various fields.